<img src="https://ws.zoominfo.com/pixel/pIUYSip8PKsGpxhxzC1V" width="1" height="1" style="display: none;">

 Data privacy and cybersecurity

-Data privacy and cybersecurity have continued to be hot topics as FIs use emerging technology and work with more fintechs and third parties.
-The CFPB highlighted data and privacy rights in its report, Strengthening State-Level Consumer Protections, which recommends that states adopt specific measures to safeguard consumers.
+Data privacy and cybersecurity have continued to be hot topics as FIs use emerging technology and work with more fintechs and other third parties.
+Under former Director Rohit Chopra's leadership, the CFPB highlighted data and privacy rights in its report, Strengthening State-Level Consumer Protections, which serves as a blueprint for states to implement stronger consumer protections through specific safeguarding measures.

-Some states have already implemented laws focused on these issues, including the California Consumer Privacy Act (CCPA) and the New York SHIELD ACT.
-However, regulations vary at the state level, presenting challenges for FIs operating in multiple states.
-For instance, if an FI based in South Carolina, where data protection laws are minimal, decides to expand into Massachusetts, known for its stringent data privacy regulations, it must carefully consider the compliance, operational, and financial risks involved.
+Some states have already implemented comprehensive laws focused on these issues.
+California's Consumer Privacy Act (CCPA) recently finalized sweeping regulations requiring mandatory cybersecurity audits, detailed risk assessments, and restrictions on automated decision-making technology.
+New York's cybersecurity regulation (Part 500) has evolved significantly since 2017, with final amendments requiring multi-factor authentication, comprehensive asset inventories, and stricter vendor incident reporting.
+However, regulations vary significantly state by state, presenting challenges for FIs operating in multiple jurisdictions.
+An FI based in South Carolina, where data protection laws are minimal, expanding into Massachusetts, California, or New York must carefully consider the compliance, operational, and financial risks involved.

 Over the next several months, monitor the states where your FI operates for updates in these critical areas.